 - 1.14.
 This HNP reflects the culmination of work by the NPWG since the Parish was designated for neighbourhood plan making in July 2012.
 It builds upon the evidence gathering, stakeholder engagement and plan preparation that took place in formulating the initial version of the HNP that was the subject of statutory consultation in 2016. - 1.15.
 Since HPC resolved to progress with a revised HNP in June 2018, the NPWG have undertaken a detailed review and update of the evidence base.
 Integral to this approach has been a review and update of the Vision and Strategic Objectives of the Submission HNP. - 1.16.
 In addition, a review has been undertaken of the planning policies and aims.
 This has been informed by new and revised background papers on Housing; Policy 1: Local Gaps; Policy 2: Local Green Spaces. - 1.17.
 Public consultation on the Regulation 14 Pre-Submission took place between January-February 2019.
 Following a review of representations received, the Submission HNP has been prepared.
 It has been prepared in accordance with the Neighbourhood Planning (General) Regulations 2012 and is in "general conformity" with the strategic policies of the MSDP. - 1.18.
-In addition, the accompanying background papers on: Housing; Policy 1: Local Gaps; and Policy 2: Local Green Spaces have also been updated.
+In addition, a review has been undertaken of the planning policies and aims.
+This has been informed by new and revised Background Papers on: Housing; Policy 1: Local Gaps; and Policy 2: Local Green Spaces have also been updated.